• Skip to primary navigation

 However, you are not allowed to be appointed by any other company or entity, and you cannot receive commissions from any company or agency for business conducted while self-appointed.
 You will still need to meet any outstanding and upcoming CE requirements.
 Information on how to obtain this type of appointment is available on the MyFloridaCFO website FAQ page: MyFloridaCFO FAQ > eAppoint and Appointments.

-Additional information on this topic, and other helpful tips and answers to commonly asked questions are available on the MyFloridaCFO website FAQ page: MyFloridaCFO FAQ.
+Additional information on this topic, as well as helpful tips and answers to commonly asked questions, is available on the MyFloridaCFO website’s FAQ page: MyFloridaCFO FAQ.

 Callout 2: Person at desk typing on keyboard- Florida insurance agents can file for "unaffiliated" or "self-appointment' -4 facts